Separett Composting Toilet Frequently Asked Questions

 Yes, toilet paper helps keeping the contents of the container dry and divided which facilitates the handling after the storage period.

-Are there unpleasant odors indoors?
+Are there unpleasant odors indoors with Separett toilet?

-No. By separating the urine from the solid waste, and venting with the fan which helps to dry the solid waste and vent any odor - there will be no unpleasant odors in the room.
+No. By separating the urine from the solid waste and venting with the fan which helps to dry the solid waste and vent any odor - there will be no unpleasant odors in the room.
 When installing the toilet, make sure that the venting pipe is properly sealed with silicone.
 The easily accessible fan filter should be cleaned regularly as well as the insect net at the end of ventilation pipe.

 Are there unpleasant odors outdoors?

 Because the urine and feces are not mixed, there is never any latrine-type odor from a Separett toilet.
 A certain amount of odor may be present outdoors however, when and shortly after the toilet is used.
-If the venting can be routed to the back of the house, it is usually suffice to just route it straight through the wall.
+If the venting can be routed to the back of the house, it is usually to just route it straight through the wall.
 If the venting pipe must be routed through the gables or to the front of the house, it should be extended upwards or routed through the roof.
-A tack or vertical vent going through the roof-line is always the preferred installation for venting.
-Air over the top of the vertical vent will aid In the venting, where a horizontal vent may be needing to overcome an apposing breeze.
+A tack or vertical vent going through the roofline is always the preferred installation for venting.
+Air over the top of the vertical vent will aid in the venting, where a horizontal vent may be needing to overcome an opposing breeze.